Voicenotes

-Voicenotes is the second studio album by American singer Charlie Puth.
+Voicenotes is the second studio album by American singer-songwriter Charlie Puth.
 Almost entirely produced by Puth himself, the album was released by Artist Partner Group and Atlantic Records on May 11, 2018.
 Five singles have been released from the album, including "Attention" and "How Long".
 "Attention" peaked at number 5 on the Billboard Hot 100 and "How Long" peaked at number 21.

 Puth delayed the album from an early 2018 release date to "perfect" it, including reshooting the album cover.
 He announced on social media that he would release the album cover and the song "The Way I Am" on May 3.
 Puth embarked on the Voicenotes Tour in support of the album in North America throughout July and August 2018.

-Upon release, the album was commercially successful, peaking at number four on the Billboard 200, and received generally positive reviews from critics, who praised the mature songwriting and Puth's performance; many felt it was an improvement upon Puth's debut album Nine Track Mind.
+Upon release, the album was commercially successful, peaking at number 4 on the Billboard 200, and received widely positive reviews from critics, who praised the mature songwriting and Puth's performance; many felt it was an improvement upon Puth's debut album Nine Track Mind.
 The album received a nomination for the Grammy Award for Best Engineered Album, Non-Classical at the 61st Annual Grammy Awards.